 g) Corporate income tax (Note 15)

-At December 31, 2023 and 2022, Sonnedix España Finance 2, S.A. filed its tax returns under the individual regime.
+At December 31, 2024 and 2023, the Company filed its tax returns under the individual regime.

 Income tax payable or receivable comprises current tax payable or receivable as well as deferred tax expenses or income.